GabeBai/rustassure/src/python/README.md

 The final files will be in the directory `<SRC_DIR>/individual-funcs`.
 This directory will contain the individual `.i` files, the Rust files for each function, and the compiled bitcodes for both the `.i` file and the `.rs` file (if successful).

+5. IMPORTANT: This will also generate an analysis.log file which reports how many functions and functions + dependent declarations fit in the request and response limits for the model.
+Keep an eye out for this because, from my experience, chunking requests or chaining responses, result in even worse quality results.
+This file will also contain this information for every function.

 ### Invoking only the GPT translation module